Seaforth, Merseyside: Governance

-Seaforth joined Crosby Municipal Borough in 1937, having previously been part of Waterloo with Seaforth urban district.
-The whole of Crosby became part of the new Metropolitan Borough of Sefton on 1 April 1974.
+On 31 December 1894 became a civil parish, being formed from the part of Litherland parish in Waterloo with Seaforth Urban District, Seaforth joined Crosby Municipal Borough in 1937.
+In 1951 the parish had a population of 14,435.
+On 1 April 1974 the parish was abolished and the whole of Crosby became part of the new Metropolitan Borough of Sefton.

 From 1918 to 1950 Seaforth was within the Parliamentary constituency known as Waterloo, a safe seat for the Conservative Party, and then until 2010 within the Crosby constituency, whose MP from 1997 to 2010 was Claire Curtis-Thomas, of the Labour Party.
 Prior to her election the Crosby seat was generally considered a Conservative Party stronghold, like its predecessor seat, with Tory MPs elected at every election, except for the 1981 Crosby by-election, when Shirley Williams of the Social Democratic Party was elected.
-As a result of boundary revisions for the 2010 general election, the Crosby constituency was abolished and Seaforth was included in the expanded Bootle constituency, represented by the Labour MP Joe Benton.
+As a result of boundary revisions for the 2010 general election, the Crosby constituency was abolished and Seaforth was included in the expanded Bootle constituency.
+The district has been represented by Labour MP Peter Dowd since 2015.

-For elections to Sefton Council, Seaforth is within the Church electoral ward and is represented by three councillors, all members of the Labour Party.
+For elections to Sefton Council, Seaforth is within the Church electoral ward and is represented by three councillors, two from the Labour Party and one from the Green Party.